Getting a Post Office Box in Another City

 How much does it cost to rent a postal box?

-The cost of renting a P.O.
-Box is based on location, the mailbox size you need and how long you need it.
-In the case that the United States Postal Service® can’t deliver mail to your location, you may be eligible for a no-fee P.O.
+If the United States Postal Service can’t deliver mail to your location, you might be eligible for a no-fee P.O.
 Box.
 Talk with a local USPS office for more information.

 Questions?

 If you have questions about how to open a P.O.
-Box, refer to the information on the Postal Service website and call their hotline at 800-275-8777 with any issues.
+Box, call the USPS hotline at 800-275-8777 or refer to their website.

-Helpful resource: Use this comprehensive moving checklist to keep track of other things to do when moving.
+Be sure to check out our comprehensive moving checklist to keep track of other things you’ll need to do.